igrishaev/blog/_posts/2017-04-16-why-not-python.md

 To learn a modern language?
 Maybe.
 But once you finish the university, you'll realize there are lots of new languages and frameworks.
 Your possible employers don't need PHP + jQuery anymore, they want Ruby + React.
-Or substitute those terms with Java and Scala.
+Or substitute those tools with Java and Scala.
 In a long term, you cannot reach a train that moves faster day after day.
 Since technologies became simpler (Python, Ruby, Node.js), there are more and more people claim on the same workplace.